Conservation Status: Least Concern

 Species: Leopard Gecko

-We have 2, Jafar & Sial.
+We have two, Jafar & Sial.
 Sial is a pink colour morph.

 Native to dry semi-desert areas of the middle East and Northwest India, leopard geckos get their name from the natural colouration of yellow with irregular black spots.
 Due to their popularity as pets, they are often selectively bred in captivity, to produce other colours.
 Our male leopard gecko ‘Jafar’ is a traditional leopard colour, and our female ‘Sial’ is a pink colour morph.
 Leopard geckos are mainly nocturnal and spend most of their day hiding under their favourite rock or log, so it is unlikely you will see them unless being handled by our animal carers in the daily reptile encounter sessions.